|

 through this because they've had many foods from a very young age.

-Variety truly is the spice of life...even for our dogs.
+spice of life...even for our dogs.

 Secondly, our